 The stillness and tranquillity that comes alongside the epic beauty of Lough Boora Discovery Park is truly unforgettable.
 Another one of Offaly’s attractions recognised and recommended by DiscoverIreland.ie.
 With some of Ireland’s most endangered Wildlife in its protection, Lough Boora is doing more than its fair share for our environment.
 The collection of sculptures, bike trails, and natural lakelands will keep you entertained for a day and impressed forever.

 Have a look at the website for a more.

 #5 Linda O’Brien Jewellery

-Have you ever been on holidays and you come across an amazing once off little shop with loads of exciting things?
-Well, think Linda O’Brien’s studio, a definite once off, modest but beautiful little haven, offering some of Ireland’s most exclusive and original jewellery pieces.
-The studio and its surroundings boast some of the Midland’s most extraordinary natural beauty.
-Conveniently located just a stone’s throw from Esker Hills Golfclub, both the Ladies and Gents will be well looked after!
+Have you ever been on holiday and came across an amazing once off little place with lots of enchanting things?
+Well, Linda O’Brien’s studio is a definite once off.
+Modest but beautiful, this little haven offers some of Ireland’s most exclusive and original jewellery pieces.
+As well as the studio’s interior attractions; its exterior surroundings showcase Ireland’s extraordinary natural beauty.
+Conveniently located just a stone’s throw from Esker Hills Golfclub, both the Ladies and Gents will be well looked after.

-Click over to Linda’s Business Page for a more glamourous browse; https://www.facebook.com/lindaobrien.jewellery?ref=br_rs
+Click over to Linda’s Business Page for a more glamourous browse.

 #6 The Tullamore Show

 One of Ireland’s best attended Agricultural Shows.
-Welly wearing farmers come from far and near for a promising day off.
+Welly wearing farmers and their families come from far and near for the long-anticipated ‘day off’.
 Attracting over 60,000 visitors, the annual show offers something to everyone.
-Food stalls, crafts, fashion, livestock, machinery and music, to name a few, it really is ‘A day for the whole family’.
+Food stalls, crafts, fashion, livestock, machinery, and music; to name a few. it really is a day for the whole family.

 #7 Charleville Castle